juhesiit/crestparse/README.md

  9      -21.039617      0.005267        3.305325        0.273440%
 ```

 Conformations can be extracted to separate files (`conf1.xyz`) with `-e` or `--extract` followed by the desired conformer index (or multiple indeces).
 By providing just `--extract`, all conformers within the energy window will be exported as `.xyz` files.
+If a cutoff limit is invoked, only conformers until the energy cutoff limit will be extracted.

 ```
 crestparse crest_conformers.xyz -e 1,3,4